Django Baton

 Text Summarization

-In your ModelAdmin
+in your ModelAdmin

 class MyModelAdmin(admin.ModelAdmin):